joshuaeckroth/csci431-website/notes/neural-networks.md

 \end{eqnarray}
 $$

-The error of the weights must be calculated at the output layer first to derive the value $\Delta\_{jk}$, then those errors are used to calculate the weight updates for the preceding hidden layer, and so on backwards.
+The error of the weights must be calculated at the output layer first to derive the value $\Delta\_{jk}​$, then those errors are used to calculate the weight updates for the preceding hidden layer, and so on backwards.
 This known as "backpropagation" of error gradients.

 ### Performance of multilayer perceptron on optdigits